 Every second, 127 new devices hook up to the internet for the first time, adding to the 10 billion connected devices already accessing data networks.
 By 2025, there will be an estimated 41.6 billion connected devices, and these devices will generate 79.4 zettabytes of data.
-And as more devices connect across the world, creating more and more data, data speeds are also increasing with the rollout of 5G networks.
+And as more devices connect across the world, creating more and more data, data speeds are also increasing.
+Add to this the massive rollout of 5G networks and you have the critical need for bandwidth and more optical headroom.

 The development of machine learning, artificial intelligence, and hyper-convergence are also driving the need for network speeds upwards of 800Gb.
 Data centers are struggling to meet the demand for faster speeds and the influx of newly created data.
 Their current fiber optic equipment can only scale so far or be tweaked so much before it reaches the limits of its optical headroom.